Stacy Kern-Scheerer

 Professor Kern-Scheerer is a magna cum laude graduate of Boston University School of Law.
 While in law school, she served as Executive Editor of the American Journal of Law & Medicine.
 She earned her Master of Public Health from Boston University School of Public Health, where she was the Health Law, Bioethics, and Human Rights Fellow.
 She is a Phi Beta Kappa graduate of Beloit College, where she received her B.A., magna cum laude, in Sociology and French.

 As the founding Director of the Immigration Clinic, Professor Kern-Scheerer trains and supervises Clinic students, representing noncitizens in the greater Hampton Roads community seeking humanitarian forms of relief.
-She, and the students under her supervision, represent immigrant victims of crime, domestic violence, and human trafficking, as well as immigrants seeking asylum, DACA holders, and individuals applying for naturalization.
-Outside the Immigration Clinic, Professor Kern-Scheerer has taught courses on Legal Writing, Health Law & Policy, Food & Drug Law, and the Opioid crisis.
-She has also served as the Assistant Director of the Legal Practice Program.
+She, and the students under her supervision, represent immigrant victims of crime, domestic violence, and human trafficking, as well as immigrants seeking asylum and individuals applying for naturalization.
+Outside the Immigration Clinic, Professor Kern-Scheerer has taught many courses, including Immigration Law, Legal Writing, and Health Law & Policy.
+She has also served as the Assistant Director of the Legal Practice Program

 Previously in her legal career, Professor Kern-Scheerer served as Assistant Counsel in the U.S. Senate Office of the Legislative Counsel.
-As Assistant Counsel, she specialized in drafting legislation for Senators and Senate Committees on matters of Federal health law and policy, particularly public health programs, health insurance, and food and drug safety.
-She drafted numerous provisions of enacted law on those issues in her role as a nonpartisan legislative writer and counsel.
+As Assistant Counsel, she specialized in drafting legislation for Senators and Senate Committees on matters of Federal public health law and policy.
+She drafted numerous provisions of enacted law in her role as a nonpartisan legislative writer and counsel.

 Professor Kern-Scheerer has twice been awarded a "Golden Gavel" by the W&M Law School Honor Council for her contributions and commitment to the law school community.
 In 2018-19, she served as the Kelly Professor for Teaching Excellence and in 2019 she received the Law School’s McGlothlin Faculty Teaching Award.
-She was chosen by the Class of 2017 and the Class of 2021 as the recipient of the Walter L. Williams, Jr. Memorial Teaching Award.
+She was chosen by both the Class of 2017 and the Class of 2021 as the recipient of the Walter L. Williams, Jr. Memorial Teaching Award.
+In 2023, she received the College’s Thomas Jefferson Teaching Award.

 Content manager: IT Process